Two 200-Foot Asteroids Are Coming Our Way For An ‘Earth Close Approach’ Later Today

 While 3.03 million miles may sound like a vast distance in terrestrial terms, today’s flyby will actually be the closest that asteroid 2019 HK has ever gotten to our planet – and the closest it will get for the foreseeable future.
 The last time the space rock paid Earth a visit was three years ago, on October 10, 2016.
 At the time, asteroid 2019 HK only ventured within 13.2 million miles of our planet’s surface.

 The wayfaring space rock will return for another close encounter seven years from now.
-Its next flyby will occur on October 23, 2026, and it will bring it within 36.1 million miles of Earth.
+Its next flyby will occur on October 23, 2026, and it will be within 36.1 million miles of Earth.

 Our following celestial visitor will make its swift appearance just three short hours after asteroid 2019 HK.
 Known as 2019 HW3, this particular space rock was discovered only four days ago and is estimated to be between 91.8 feet and 203.4 feet wide.

 Hurtling through space at more than 19,300 mph, asteroid 2019 HW3 will skim past our planet at 6:55 p.m.
-ET, per a report from the JPL.
+ET, per a report from JPL.
 Its flyby will be the most distant of the three close approaches announced for May 1, as our third and final visitor for today will only come within 3.8 million miles of Earth.
 That’s nearly 16 times the distance between our planet and the moon.

 Just like in the case of its predecessor, today’s flyby will also be the closest one ever for asteroid 2019 HW3.
 The space rock last visited our planet on November 14, 2018, when it came within 10.9 million miles of Earth.
 Its next visit has been pinpointed to November 15, 2026, and will carry it within 11.3 million miles of our planet’s surface.